 - You’ll notice a change in behavior.
 Instead of being energetic and playful, a pregnant pug starts to feel lethargic and tired.

-- A pregnant Pug’s nipples will become more red and enlarged to prepare them for nursing.
+- A pregnant Pug’s chest will become more red and enlarged to prepare them for nursing.

 These symptoms and early signs are just a few we listed.
 To confirm that your Pug is actually pregnant, you’ll want to contact your vet or bring your Pug to the vet for a physical examination or checkup.